HanYangCoder/todo-list-flutter-firebase/README.md

 #  Todo application

-In progress classic Todo application using flutter with firebase as the backend
+A fork of a classic Todo application using flutter with firebase as the backend

+Note for this fork:
+- The app had a couple of UI changes introduced to have a different look and feel
+- What you're seeing below is the original look of tha app, running it will get different results

 ### Firebase Authentication